-The Federal Trade Commission’s (FTC) Telemarketing Sales Rule (TSR) puts consumers in charge of the number of telemarketing calls they get at home.
-The TSR established the National Do Not Call Registry, which makes it easier and more efficient for consumers to reduce the number of unwanted telemarketing sales calls they get.
+The Federal Trade Commission’s Telemarketing Sales Rule (TSR) puts you in charge of the number of telemarketing calls you get at home.
+The TSR established the National Do Not Call Registry, which makes it easier and more efficient for you to reduce the number of unwanted telemarketing sales calls you get.

 How can I put my number on the National Do Not Call Registry?

 If you register by phone, you must call from the number you want to register.
 If you register online, you must provide an email address for confirmation.
-The system will send you a confirmation email that you will have to open.
-Click on the link in it within 72 hours for your online registration to be complete.
+The system will send you a confirmation email.
+To complete your registration, click on the link in the email within 72 hours after you get it.
 You can expect fewer calls within 31 days of the date you sign up for the registry.
-The only identifying information that will be provided to telemarketers and other companies accessing the registry will be the phone number you register.
+The phone number that you register is the only identifying information that is provided to telemarketers and other companies that use the registry.

 How does the National Do Not Call Registry work?

-The law requires telemarketers to search the registry every 31 days and avoid calling any phone numbers that are on the registry.
-If you receive telemarketing calls after you have registered your telephone number and it has been in the registry for 31 days, you can file a complaint at donotcall.gov or by calling toll-free 1-888-382-1222 (TTY: 1-866-290-4236).
-You will have to know the date of the call and the company’s name or phone number to file a do not call complaint.
-A telemarketer who disregards the National Do Not Call Registry could be fined up to $16,000 for each call.
+The law requires telemarketers to search the registry every 31 days and avoid calling any phone number on the registry.
+If you receive telemarketing calls after your telephone number has been in the registry for 31 days, you can file a complaint at donotcall.gov or by calling toll-free 1-888-382-1222 (TTY: 1-866-290-4236).
+You need to know the date of the call and the company’s name or phone number to file a do not call complaint.
+A telemarketer who disregards the National Do Not Call Registry could be fined up to $40,000 for each call.

-Telephone numbers on the registry will only be removed when they are disconnected and reassigned, or when the consumer chooses to remove a number from the registry.
+Telephone numbers are removed from the registry when they are disconnected and reassigned, or when you choose to remove a number.

 When did the National Do Not Call Registry take effect?

-The FTC, the Federal Communications Commission (FCC) and the states began enforcing the National Do Not Call Registry on October 1, 2003.
-Consumers should notice a reduction in the number of telemarketing calls they get within 31 days after placing a number on the registry.
+The Federal Trade Commission, the Federal Communications Commission and the states began enforcing the National Do Not Call Registry on October 1, 2003.

 Does the National Do Not Call Registry cover all telemarketing calls?

-Organizations with which you have an established business relationship can call you for up to 18 months after your last purchase, payment or delivery — even if your number is on the National Do Not Call Registry.
-And companies to which you’ve made an inquiry or submitted an application can call you for three months.
-Therefore, carefully read any questionnaires or surveys you submit; they may be an attempt to establish a business relationship.
-Also be careful to read anything you sign, such as sweepstakes forms or requests for “free” products; they may be attempts to get your written permission.
+If you have an established relationship with a business, it can call you for up to 18 months after your last purchase, payment or delivery — even if your number is on the National Do Not Call Registry.
+If you make an inquiry or submit an application to a company, it can call you for three months afterward.
+Carefully read any questionnaires or surveys you submit, because they may be an attempt to establish a business relationship.
+Also be careful to read anything you sign, such as sweepstakes forms or requests for “free” products; they may be attempts to get your written permission for future calls.

-One more important point: Although callers soliciting charitable contributions do not have to search the national registry, a for-profit telemarketer calling on behalf of a charitable organization must honor your request not to receive calls on behalf of that charity.
+Although callers who ask for charitable contributions do not have to search the national registry, a for-profit telemarketer calling on behalf of a charitable organization must honor your request not to receive calls on behalf of that charity.

 Are there other protections against unwanted telemarketing calls?

-The TSR prohibits deceptive and abusive telemarketing acts and practices and sets forth standards of conduct for telemarketing calls:
+The TSR prohibits deceptive and abusive telemarketing acts and practices.
+It establishes standards of conduct for telemarketing calls: